TitusLee2000/Discord-Bot-Documentation/docs/index.md

 ## Task Overview
 Here are the following tasks that our guide will help walk you through:

-- Make a discord bot
+- Create a discord bot
-- Start simple discord bot program
+- How to add a discord bot
--
+- Make a reminder for user

 ## Conventions